 Do research into other performances that may be opening or running at the same time as your production.
 Understand that if there is a higher density of productions, that might require more attention on your part to let audiences know about your show.

-In Toronto, TAPA also has a site listing What's On Tonight for productions (from TAPA members only).
+In Toronto, theatre critic Glenn Sumi has created a database for Toronto theatre listings on his blog.
+Now Playing Toronto also lists events.
 Visit the Toronto Theatre Zone Facebook group for more independent offerings.
 A volunteer created Toronto Theatre Spreadsheet is regularly updated every season and posted to this group.

 Producing theatre is a lot of work.
 The common reality is that it will require a superhuman effort to mount your production on minimal resources.
 In order to have the best experience possible, it is important to lay out a clear timeline.
 Using the CRITICAL PATH METHOD is a good way to manage your time and remain focused on essential tasks through the months leading up to opening night and the last moments of strike.

 Critical Path Method is an important concept in basic project management.
 It is essentially a sequenced timeline of activities in a given project that highlights the core tasks.
 It is used to map out important tasks within a project and estimate the duration of the entire endeavour.

 Every project, regardless of the scale, has core tasks that are essential to the project’s completion.
 Completing these core tasks don’t necessarily make a successful project, but they are the bare requirements to consider a project accomplished.
 For example: hiring actors and rehearsing the play are core tasks, while designing a beautiful Front-Of-House display is not.
 The sequence of these core tasks and their duration will make up your Critical Path.

 The method of building a Critical Path seems more complicated and technical than it really is.
 Doing this work at the beginning of the planning phase will save you time and resources down the road.